hmchen47/DataScience/Notes/p06a-GeneralML.md

     + time-consuming
     + overfitting

-## 9. More Date Beats a Clever Algorithms
+## 9. More Date Beats a Clever Algorithm

 + Algorithms vs. Data
   + assumption: constructed the best set of featrues